-In addition to common properties, object models also define the following properties:
+In addition to the common properties, object models define the following properties:

 labelField: the name of the field whose value will be used as an item label when the object represented by this model is used inside a list, or as field label when the object is referenced by another object.